 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

-The riding is just as varied and dramatic as the history, from the challenging climb up the imposing Mount Grappa, to the hilly terrain of Prosecco with constant ups and downs that provide never-ending photo ops.
-A Tourissimo tour would not be complete without ample exploration of the traditional food, and the cuisine of Veneto offers the perfect base for crisp Prosecco and interesting reds.
+The riding is just as varied and dramatic as the history, from the challenging climb up the imposing Monte Grappa, to the hilly terrain of Prosecco with constant ups and downs that provide never-ending photo ops.
+A Tourissimo tour would not be complete without ample exploration of the traditional food, and the cuisine of Veneto is the perfect complement to crisp Prosecco and interesting reds.

 Relevant blog: Prosecco: Top Quality Wines and Rides

 Not sure if you can do it?
-Contact us to schedule a call about how demanding the rides are or about reserving and E-bike.
+Contact us to schedule a call about how demanding the rides are or about reserving an E-bike.

 Highlights